Format & Quality

 WebP

-WebP is a modern image format that you'll instantly benefit from when you use Sirv.
-The default "optimal" format automatically serves lossy WebP images to supporting browsers and either JPEG or PNG to unsupporting browsers.
+WebP is a next-gen image format that you'll instantly benefit from with Sirv.
+The default "optimal" format automatically serves lossy WebP images to supporting browsers.
+As of May 2024, 97% of web users could view WebP images.
+Browsers that do not support WebP will receive JPEG or PNG images.

-WebP compresses images to much smaller file sizes than their PNG, JPEG and GIF equivalents.
-File size is typically 40-70% smaller and image quality is typically sharper.
-Developed by Google, WebP supports transparency, alpha, and animation, making it a powerful alternative to JPEG, PNG, and GIF.
+WebP images are typically 40-70% smaller than their PNG, JPEG and GIF equivalents.
+Developed by Google, WebP supports transparency, alpha, and animation, making it a powerful alternative to all image major formats - JPEG, PNG and GIF.

-As WebP is enabled by default in the "optimal" image format, you need not specify it.
-However, if you want to specifically tell Sirv to serve your JPEG and PNG images in WebP format, set the 'format' option to 'webp' like so:
+WebP is automatically applied with the default "optimal" format.
+If you want to specifically tell Sirv to serve images in WebP format, set the format to webp like so:

 JPEG